front-commerce/developers.front-commerce.com/source/docs/prismic/resolver-cache.md

 This is the most simple usecase.
 The `PrismicCachedResolver` will cache a singleton Content.

-So let's say we want to cache a resolver that loads a single Faq entry, we can simple decorate our original resolver
+So let's say we want to cache a resolver that loads a single Faq entry, we can simply decorate our original resolver

 ```js
 import PrismicCachedResolver from "prismic/server/modules/prismic/core/cache/PrismicCachedResolver";